Table of Contents

 Typically a natural plant substance can be harmless but in concentrated forms with volume it can become dangerous.
 Kratom extracts aren’t made for the average person and no one should use it daily though yes people do.
 There’s no telling where this case will lead but there has been some data on kratom related deaths over the years.

-The Data On Kratom Safety And Use
+The Data On Kratom Use And Abuse

 So the U.S. health officials said in a report released in 2019 that kratom was a cause in 91 overdose deaths in 27 states.
 While most of those who died had also taken heroin, fentanyl or other drugs, kratom was the only substance detected in seven of the deaths.